github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 During the execution of a workflow, the runner generates temporary files that can be used to perform certain actions.
 The path to these files are exposed via environment variables.
 You will need to use UTF-8 encoding when writing to these files to ensure proper processing of the commands.
 Multiple commands can be written to the same file, separated by newlines.

-Most commands in the following examples use double quotes for echoing strings, which will attempt to interpolate characters like `$` for shell variable names.
-To always use literal values in quoted strings, you can use single quotes instead.

 {% powershell %}

 {% note %}